AndrewOhyara/vscript-loader/README.md

 })

 /*
-The console may print something like this (Example in CSS):
+The console may print something like this (Example in CS:S):
 ==========================================================================================
 VSCRIPT: Initializing VSCRIPT LOADER.
 Version: 1 [VSCRIPT LOADER] Loading vscript file list from vscript_loader_list_all.nut